DadoJointWin32 and 64, English

 Follow the messages on the console.
 There may be program messages.

 Auxiliary command for setting output messages about the progress of the program.
 In the demo mode it shows the activation window.

 Formation of dado joinery between a 2 contacting solids.
 Automatic creation dadoes, grooves, pockets, cutouts.

-The installer that ran when you downloaded this plug-in from Autodesk App Store has already installed the plug-in.
-You may need to restart Autodesk® Product to activate the plug-in.
-To uninstall this plug-in, click Control Panel > Programs > Programs and Features (Windows 7/8/8.1/10) or Control Panel > Add or Remove Programs (Windows XP), and uninstall as you would any other application from your system.
+The installer that ran when you downloaded this app/plug-in from Autodesk App Store will start installing the app/plug-in.
+OR, simply double-click the downloaded installer to install the app/plugin.
+You may need to restart the Autodesk product to activate the app/plug-in.
+To uninstall this plug-in, exit the Autodesk product if you are currently running it, simply rerun the installer, and select the "Uninstall" button.
+OR, click Control Panel > Programs > Programs and Features (Windows 7/8/8.1/10) and uninstall as you would any other application from your system.

 - Possible imposition of dadoes and tenons to each other.
 As a result, they will get the wrong joint.
 It is recommended that you check the results of the work program and to alter the joint again one by one, deliberately choosing the order.